 Contaminated runoff or spills and leaks would have the potential to be transported, or directly released, to nearshore waters during construction activities in and adjacent to Apra Harbor.
 However, the OPA that mandates the implementation of the SPCC Plan would reduce the potential for spills and leaks of POLs and hazardous materials.
-All federal, GovGuam, and military orders, laws, and regulations, as well as protective measures such as the implementation of BMPs, would be followed, which would also serve to reduce potential impacts to nearshore waters.
+As discussed in the above sub-section, Surface Water, all federal, GovGuam, and military orders, laws, and regulations, as well as protective measures such as the implementation of BMPs and the LID Plan, would be followed, which would also serve to reduce potential impacts to nearshore waters.

-Under Alternative 1, the total dredged volume from Inner Apra Harbor (adjacent to Sierra and Tango Wharves) would be approximately 327,000 CY (250,000 m3), including the overdredged material.
-Dredging would cover an area of approximately 0.2 mi^2 (0.5 km2) and would remove approximately 5 ft (1.3 m) of substrate including overdredged material deepening the area from -35 ft (-11 m) to -40 ft (-12 m).
-There is a potential to utilize dredged materials for beneficial purpose(s), including berm material for firing ranges, landfill cover, road base, backfill, beach re-nourishment, etc. Beneficial reuse is preferred and would be examined on a case-by-case basis.
-However, for the purposes of this analysis, the EIS conservatively assumes that all dredged sediments would be placed at one of five potential upland sites at Naval Base Guam (Figure 4.2-2) for dewatering and reuse, or placed in a USEPA-approved ODMDS for Guam, or a combination of the two approaches (i.e., ocean disposal and upland placement).
-If a portion of the dredged sediments are utilized for beneficial reuse, then potential impacts at either of the analyzed disposal options would be reduced by an associated percentage.
-The receiver of any dredged material for a beneficial use would be responsible for any disposal or reuse.
-The EIS impact analysis considers five scenarios for the placement of dredged material: 100% disposal in a proposed ODMDS, 100% disposal upland, 100% beneficial reuse, 50% beneficial reuse/50% ocean disposal and 20-25% beneficial reuse/75 to 80% ocean disposal.
-The following sections present an analysis of the potential impacts to nearshore waters from proposed dredging activity.
+Under Alternative 1, the total dredged volume from Inner Apra Harbor (adjacent to Sierra and Tango Wharves) would be approximately 508,900 CY (386,000 cubic meters), including the overdredged material.
+Dredging would cover an area of approximately 0.2 mi2 (0.5 km2) and would remove approximately 5 ft (1.3 m) of substate including overdredged material deepening the area from -35 ft (-11 m) to -40 ft (-12 m).
+There is a potential to utilize dredged materials for beneficial purpose(s), including landfill cover, road base, backfill, beach re-nourishment, etc. Beneficial reuse is preferred and would be examined on a case-by-case basis.
+However, for the purposes of this analysis, the EIS/OEIS conservatively assumes that all dredged sediments would be placed at one of five potential upland sites at Naval Base Guam (Figure 4.2-1) for dewatering and reuse, or placed in a USEPA-approved Ocean